playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 }
 ```

-This came with a number of criticms;
+This came with a number of criticisms;

 - Migrating from class-based components was harder because of a lack of lifecycle methods
 - Effects became harder to manage because the whole component would re-render instead of "just" the `render` method
 - Hooks came with their own rules that many found obnoxious

-But despite these criticisms this had a number of benefits, the biggest of which going back to the concept of composition.
+But despite this, it had a number of benefits, the biggest of which going back to the concept of composition.

 ## Adopting components' strengths in the logic layer

-Whereas with class components the convention for composition (say that 10 times fast!) was higher-ordered components, hooks have.... 🥁
+Whereas with class components the convention for composition (say that 10 times fast!) was higher-ordered components, hooks have... 🥁

 Other hooks. 😐